grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/22 instant-load-increase.md

 draft: 'false'
 ---

-One of the common usages of the loadtesting tools it's the so-called stepped arrival rate.
+One of the common usages of load testing tools it's the so-called stepped arrival rate.

 In k6 we can achieve it with the following configuration.